learn-co-curriculum/dsc-data-visualization-with-pandas/README.md

 This is sweet.
-So, we didn't have to define our canvas, axes or labels etc. It automatically set the datetime index as the x axis and created a legend labeling the lines with the column names!
+So, we didn't have to define our canvas, axes or labels etc. It automatically set the datetime index as the x axis and created a legend labeling the lines with the column names.
 This is where pandas really shines.

 The `DataFrame.plot()` method is just a simple wrapper around `plt.plot()` that draws line plots.
 So when we call `data.plot()`, we get a line graph of all the columns in the data frame with labels.